- The statutory debt limit, the country's borrowing limit, was suspended in 2019 and the suspension ended on July 31, 2021.

 What if the US debt ceiling is not raised?

 Unless a deal is reached to suspend or raise the debt limit, the US will be in danger of defaulting on our national debt.
-There are some steps the Treasury can take to forestall a default, including spending down saved cash and other emergency measures.
-But those may only delay hitting the ceiling until sometime in the fall or as early as August, according to Treasury Secretary Janet Yellen in testimony to a Senate subcommittee on June 23.
+There are some steps the Treasury has already taken to forestall a default, including spending down saved cash and other emergency measures.
+But those extraordinary measures are expected to be exhausted by sometime in October.

 If all of Treasury's cash balances are drawn and extraordinary measures have been exhausted, the Treasury would be at the limit of the debt ceiling.
 Such an outcome has not occurred in the modern era, and it remains uncertain as to exactly what developments would transpire next.

 However, if Congress still does not raise the debt ceiling, the US government would have to operate on a cash-flow basis, meaning that outflows (including interest payments on existing Treasury debt) would have to be funded by inflows (i.e., tax receipts and fees).
 Operating in this manner would require prioritization of payments, which could have several negative implications.